-The constitution below was adopted by members on the 26th February 2014 at an Emergency General Meeting:
+The constitution below was adopted/agreed by members on the 18th October 2017 at the Annual General Meeting:

 Newquay Roadrunners Club Constitution